-In the summer of 2010 we received enough donations to sustain my family.
-Of course, it never came in all at once, but was like a drip off a kitchen fountain.
+In the summer of 2010, we received enough donations to sustain my family.
+Of course, it never came in all at once but was like a drip of a kitchen fountain.
 Slow, steady and unending.

 In the fall of 2010, Cameroon Baptist Theological Seminary asked if we would send them missionaries.
 Having no idea what it meant to send missionaries, I said yes.
 We were not large (just me) and did not have the red tape larger organizations have.
 We sent a Presbyterian and a Baptist family to serve there.
 It went about as smooth as expected.

 Af the end of the year, we also received our first grant - we put it to the website, seeking out new locations and creating brochures.
 Early that February, one day after our board meeting where we prayed for God's provision, the foundation called me because they had found a request that I had made 18 months beforehand, but it was buried under a pile of documents on a desk.
 Eight months later they awarded us the grant.